 While step is capable of much more than just automating browsers, this is a popular use of the platform and an good way to get your feet in the water.
-We’ll use Selenium, Chrome and ChromeDriver as our toolkit of choice here, but keep in mind that you could choose to do the exact same thing using other browsers or even a different stack such as step’s Node.JS agent along with Pupeteer to interact with Chrome.
+We’ll use Selenium, Chrome and ChromeDriver as our toolkit of choice here, but keep in mind that you could achieve similar results using other browsers or even a different runtime such as step’s Node.JS agent and Pupeteer to interact with Chrome.

 Eclipse, IntelliJ or any other Maven-enabled Java IDE installed